 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white, round, convex, bevelled-edged tablet, debossed with "WATSON" on one side and "954" on the other side contains 0.15 mg desogestrel and 0.03 mg ethinyl estradiol.
+Each white, round, convex, bevelled-edged tablet, debossed with "WATSON" on one side and "954" on the other side contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
 Nonmedicinal ingredients: lactose anhydrous, povidone, colloidal silicon dioxide, corn starch, stearic acid, and vitamin E.

-Each white, round, convex, bevelled-edged tablet, debossed with "WATSON" on one side and "954" on the other side contains 0.15 mg desogestrel and 0.03 mg ethinyl estradiol.
+Each white, round, convex, bevelled-edged tablet, debossed with "WATSON" on one side and "954" on the other side contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
 Each green, round, convex, bevelled-edged tablet with "WATSON" on one side and "P" on the other side contains inert ingredients.
 Nonmedicinal ingredients: lactose anhydrous, povidone, colloidal silicon dioxide, corn starch, stearic acid, and vitamin E. Each green tablet contains the following nonmedicinal ingredients: lactose anhydrous, microcrystalline cellulose, magnesium stearate, D&C Yellow No. 10 Aluminum Lake, and FD&C Blue No. 2 Aluminum Lake.

 How should I use this medication?

 21-day pack: Take one tablet daily for 21 days, then do not take any pills for 7 days, and then begin the next pack.